plexus/chestnut/README.md

 General options:

+- `+help` Show an overview of all recognized options, then exit.
 - `+no-poll` Opt out of usage statistics poll.
 - `+http-kit` Use [HTTP Kit](http://http-kit.org/server.html) instead of Jetty.
 - `+site-middleware` Use the `ring.middleware.defaults.site-defaults` middleware (session, CSRF), instead of `ring.middleware.defaults.api-defaults` (see